pheno-cat/readMeGenerator/README.md

     undefined

     ### Usage
-    follow the prompts
+    To ensure a complete README, follow all the prompts and do not leave any prompts blank.

     ### License
     N/A

     ### Contributing
-    no
+    No

     ### Tests
-    no
+    No

     ### Questions
     GitHub: https://github.com/pheno-cat